tonmcg/US_County_Level_Election_Results_08-20/README.md

 The result of these commands should output a TopoJSON file that looks like the image below:
 ![alaska_districts](https://raw.githubusercontent.com/tonmcg/US_County_Level_Election_Results_08-20/master/img/alaska_districts.png)

-### U.S. Election Results
+#### Bind U.S. Election Results

-Our goal is to generate a single TopoJSON file that a) contains multiple geometry objects from the `us_counties.json` and `alaska_districts.json` TopoJSON files, b) colors the geographies by the results of the 2020 election, mapped to the standard Red-Blue quantiles, and c) displays three levels of geographic boundaries: county-, state-, and national-level.
-We also want to produce a SVG file that also displays these election results.
+In this section, we create create a single TopoJSON file combining geometry from `us_counties.json` and `alaska_districts.json`, coloring regions by 2020 election results using Red-Blue quantiles, and showing county, state, and national boundaries.
+We also generate an SVG to display these results.

 - Download 2020 U.S. county-level election results